How to dodge more taxes with a Traditional 401k.

 A common objection I hear is: “Tax rates are at historic lows, they have to go up eventually, right?”
 It’s a fair point.

 While the long-term trend line has moved downward, being near historic lows means we may be closer to the floor than the ceiling.
-Whether this trend continues or reverses is a question no one can answer with certainty.
+Whether this trend continues or reverses is a question no one can answer with certainty. answer

 The illusion of the marshmallow test